donn/Swiftlog/README.md

 Second, run **build.sh**.
 The magic will happen.

 Third, run **run.sh**.
-If all goes well, this should output.
+If all goes well, you should see:

     Hello from Verilog!
-    ..and Hello from Swift!
+    ...and Hello from Swift!

 And you're ready to go!
 Use all the Swift files you want past this point by putting them in Swiftlog/.
 On startup, it calls Swiftlog.startup()- so initialize static classes there.